contrast-zone/t-rewriter.js/exp-flow.md

 The current section covers *Expression flow* specific implementation of rule structuring and appearance of terms over which the rules operate.
 We will overview *Expression flow* inference process in detail on a few simple but representative examples that may be extrapolated to describe a variety of different systems.

-#### 2.2.1. elementary rules
+#### 2.2.1. elementary and composite rules

 There are two kinds of rules in *Expression flow*: elementary and composite rules.
-Elementary rules are consisted only of incoming and outgoing terms, and are written as follows:
+Elementary rules are consisted only of input and output terms.
+Composite rules are consisted of other rules arranged in input-chain-output structure.

+##### elementary rules

+Elementary rules are written as follows:

     (ELEMENTARY (INPUT <...incoming term...>) (OUTPUT <...outgoing term...>))